 Are you a UBC student looking to be published?
-If you are a writer, an artist, photographer, musician or film-maker interested in showcasing your latest creations, The Garden Statuary welcomes your work!
+If you’re a writer, an artist, photographer, musician, or film-maker interested in showcasing your latest creations, The Garden Statuary welcomes your work!
 We are always excited to receive and share our peers’ contributions.

 We have two submission deadlines: one for our Winter Issue and one for our Spring Issue.
-Both issues will be published online (in December and April respectively) and all of the literary work from both issues will be published in a combined end-of-year print edition in April.
+Both issues will be published online (in December and April respectively) and all of the literary work from both issues will be published in a combined end-of-year edition in April.

 We look for academic essays in the field of English, fiction, poetry, nonfiction, stage/screen play, visual art, photography, music, and film.
 Please consult us if you wish to submit work in a genre outside of these categories.
 If you are new to TGS, we suggest you survey our past issues before you submit to get a sense of the kind of work we publish.

 Submission is open to all UBC undergraduate students from both Vancouver and Okanagan campuses — we are dedicated to publishing all excellent undergraduate work!
 However, we are also mindful of the traditionally exclusive nature of academia.
 Therefore, TGS is especially excited to receive submissions from traditionally underrepresented voices, including those from Indigenous people, people of colour, LGBTQIA+ people, people from low-income backgrounds, neurodiverse people, and people with disabilities.
 If you identify as one or more of the above, we strongly encourage you to submit!

 How to Submit

 You may submit up to five works in any genre or combination of genres of your choosing.

 Send your work to email@example.com with your name and the word submission in the subject line (e.g. Your Name – Submission).